ElektraInitiative/libelektra/doc/help/kdb.md

 Long pathes are, however, cumbersome to enter in the CLI.
 Thus one can define bookmarks.
 Bookmarks are key-names that start with `+`.
 They are only recognized by the `kdb` tool or tools that explicit have support for it.
-You application should not depend on the presence of a bookmark.
+Your applications should not depend on the presence of a bookmark.

 Bookmarks are stored below: